ljosberinn/eslint-config-galex/README.md

 ## Usage with create-react-app

-As of January 2021 / due to CRA v5, currently no additional steps are required! 🎉
+~~As of January 2021 / due to CRA v5, currently no additional steps are required! 🎉~~

+Beginning with `eslint-config-galex` `v3.6.5` or newer, until this disclaimer is removed you need to install the following dependencies additionally:

+- `"eslint-plugin-jest": "26.1.1"`

 ## Usage with Next.js